-Pleased about her answer, Mewtwo reached out to caress her face once more.
-“I love you, Mew,” he murmured, his chest tightening up.
+Pleased about her answer, Mewtwo reached in to caress her face and touch foreheads once more.
+“I love you, Mew,” he breathed out, a soft light in his eyes.

-Mew extended out a hand to touch him, only to find the mirror had regenerated itself between them.
+Mew extended a hand to touch his cheek, only to find the mirror had regenerated itself between them.
 Taking a breath to steady herself, she went ahead to resort taking his hand, closing her eyes.
 “I love you, too...
 Mewtwo...”